viggin543/homebrew-cellar/README.md

  $ tip

- enjoy and feel free to add more usefull stuff ^_^
+# enjoy and feel free to add more usefull stuff ^_^

- this repo will contain goodies and usefull stuff like the tip script
+# this repo will contain goodies and usefull stuff like the tip script

+# consider brew update b4 using the tap . to pull latest changes